Updated: 14 July 2020

-If you’re a sole trader or in a partnership, you’re probably trying to figure out if there are any benefits of a Pty Ltd Company.
+If you’re a sole trader or in a partnership, you’re likely assessing Pty Ltd Company advantages and whether setting up a Pty Ltd Company would be suitable for your situation.
 Many clients ask me why they should set up a Pty Ltd company.
 The answer to that is – it depends.

 The most appropriate business structure you choose really depends on a number of factors including: